m0bilesecurity/RMS-Runtime-Mobile-Security/README.md

 # Installation
 1. Open the terminal and run the following command to install the npm package
     * ```npm install -g rms-runtime-mobile-security```
+    * If you can't install the frida-node dependency, please check [this troubleshooting post](https://github.com/ChiChou/Grapefruit/wiki/How-do-I-decide-which-version-of-nodejs-to-use%3F) written by [Chichou](https://github.com/ChiChou) to choose another version of Node.js
 2. Make sure frida-server is up and running on the target device.
     * Instructions are here: [prerequisites](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#prerequisites) / [quick smoke-test](https://github.com/m0bilesecurity/RMS-Runtime-Mobile-Security#quick-smoke-test)
 3. Launch RMS via the following command